-- 1. Configure a file transfer.

-- Under Host Environment, choose CMS.

-- 3. Make sure the Enable Templates box is checked.

-4. Click the Templates button.
+- 1. Open the File Transfer Configuration dialog box. - 2.
+In the Host Environment frame, select CMS. - 3.
+Ensure that Enable Templates is checked. - 4.
+Click the Templates button.

-The CMS File Transfer Template Configuration dialog box opens.
+The CMS File Transfer Template Configuration dialog box appears.

-- 5. Click Send or Receive, depending on the type of template you are creating. - 6.
-Under Name Conversion, you can either modify a default template or create a new one.
-If you type a new name in the PC File name box, Rumba software will save a new template under that name.
-If you do not change the PC File name but modify its template settings, Rumba software will save whatever setting changes you make in the default template. - 7.
-When you are done, click OK.
+5. Click Send or Receive, depending on the type of template you are creating.

+- 6. In the Name Conversion frame, you can either modify a default template or create a new one.
+If you type a new PC file name, Rumba saves a new template with that name.
+If you do not change the PC file name, but modify its template settings, Rumba saves the settings changes in the default template. - 7.
+When you have finished, click OK.

-This template is now available to you when you perform a CMS file transfer operation.
+The template is now available when you perform a CMS file transfer operation.